Tj-1206/LoginSystem/README.md

 This is a Login System project which serves functionalities like signup, login and signout.
+I have used HTML, Bootstap CSS for styling, PHP for server-side scripting, SQL and PHPMyAdmin for maintaining data in the database for this project.

 **WEBSITE WORKFLOW:**
 1) User will signup on signup.php ->